LoginRadius/engineering-blog-samples/README.md

 ## About LoginRadius ##

 LoginRadius empowers businesses to deliver a delightful customer experience and win customer trust.
 Using the LoginRadius Identity Platform, you can offer a streamlined registration and login processes while protecting customer accounts and complying with data privacy regulations.

 ## How to use ##

-The root folder contains langauge specific folder for code samples.
-You can browse to partciular directory and access the code sample as per your need
+The root folder contains langauge specific folder for code samples.You can browse to partciular directory and access the code sample as per your need

 e.g.